8 high-protein nuts to boost your strength

 "Jackfruit doesn't need a lot of skill to perfect, and the texture is already very similar to pulled pork.
 If marinated in some BBQ sauce, it tastes exactly the same."

-Jackfruit also happens to be a good source of vitamins and minerals, including vitamin C, fibre, and potassium1.
+Jackfruit is also a good source of vitamins and minerals, including vitamin C, fibre, and potassium1.
 Health benefits of eating jackfruits may include:

 - Lower levels of bad cholesterol2.